TehMuffinMoo/ibPS/README.md

 Get-B1TDLookalikeTargetCandidates
   Query a list of lookalike target candidates (Global Lookalike Candidates List)

+Get-B1TDContentCategory
+  Query a list of content categories from BloxOne Threat Defense

+Get-B1TDPoPRegion
+  Query a list of BloxOne Threat Defense Points of Presence

+Get-B1TDSecurityPolicy -Name "My Policy" -Strict
+  Query a list of security policies from BloxOne Threat Defense

+Get-B1TDSecurityPolicyRules -PolicyID 123456
+  Query a list of security policy rules from BloxOne Threat Defense

+Get-B1TDThreatFeeds
+  Query a list of threat feeds from BloxOne Threat Defense

 Get-B1TDDossierSupportedFeedback
   Query a list of supported feedback types for Dossier